 The SBU department of safety and security is located at the SBU Bolivar campus.
 While the department does not operate out of branch campuses, the department does assist branch campuses in security decisions and will assist if requested.

-Director: Mark Grabowski Associate Director: Zeke Clawson Lead Officer: Richard Worth Officer on Duty (24/7/365): 417-328-8733 803 S. Pike St. Bolivar, MO 65613 www.SBUniv.edu/Safety Office: 417-328-1556
+Director: Dr. Matthew Rice Lead Officer: Jake Stepp 1460 S. Pike St. Bolivar, MO 65613 www.SBUniv.edu/Safety Office: 417-328-1556